mirrormagic1/Basic-HTTPS-Server/README.md

-# Basic-Python-HTTPS-Server
+# Basic-HTTPS-Server
-A basic Python HTTPS Server
+A basic HTTPS Server the runs on python.